fractalmandala/brhatNew/src/routes/dhiti/synrecone.md

 tags: decolonization, history
 date: "2022-06-02"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/59.webp
+excerpt: "A preliminary schema to reconnect with civilizational consciousness.
+Developing a complete Ontology, Epistemology and Teleology for Bhārata."
 ---

 Like atheism, decolonization is a rejection, a creation of empty space.
 But unlike atheism, decolonization carries a forward implication.
 The empty space created must be filled with a native lens.
 In the Indian context we speak of a Dhārmika OET- ontology, epistemology, teleology¹.
 These technical terms make for a psychological and cultural paradigm, connecting things that are core to existential human queries.
 Simply put, ontology describes what we know- things that make up reality, epistemology studies how we come to know- the methods of acquiring knowledge, and teleology points us to purpose or value- what do we do with this knowledge, or what is it for?